 How did you get your job?

 I created it myself!
 I started consulting with businesses during graduate school and carried it through law school onto now.
 As a stay-at-home mom, I converted photography from a hobby into a business as a necessity to supplement income.
+I also founded a nation-wide law firm representing small biz on business and intellectual property matters.
 Now that I am on the other side, I see what a great opportunity that was!

 Tell us a little bit about your degrees -- you have a lot of letters after your name.
 Why did you decide to go back to school, and are you using your degrees?